SPoint42/hibernate-validator-security-contribs/README.md

 ### 1.2.0 (Snapshot - Work in progress)

-<li>- Fix an issue in LDAP validator.
+<li>- Fix an issue in LDAP validator : Miss special character.

+<li>- Fix an issue in all validators : If an exception is throwed during the validation then the validation pass.

+<li>- Add an annotation to check SMTP injection.

 - - -